-If Dr. Hodgson diagnoses you with chronic blepharitis, he will likely recommend an ongoing regimen of eyelid hygiene that can include commercially developed, over-the-counter lid scrubs or other cleansing agents.
+If Dr. Alden diagnoses you with chronic blepharitis, she will likely recommend an ongoing regimen of eyelid hygiene that can include commercially developed, over-the-counter lid scrubs or other cleansing agents.

 Research has shown that in many cases of posterior blepharitis, omega-3 fatty acid supplements can help your meibomian glands function better and provide essential lubrication for eye comfort.
 Warm compresses and lid massage can also be helpful to encourage normal secretion from your meibomian glands.